Islamic State – Central Africa Province: Growth of the Congolese branch, setbacks for the Mozambican wing, and official division of the province

 By the end of 2021, IS-CAP had suffered major setbacks in Mozambique, having lost most of its holdings and many members.
 However, the group reorganized as splinter cells and continued to wage a guerrilla campaign in early 2022.
+Meanwhile, the Congolese branch increased its activity, repeatedly raiding Beni and bombing Goma.
+Its operations faced growing resistance due to Operation Shujaa, however, an offensive launched by Uganda and its allies in eastern Congo.
+Several IS-CAP leaders were captured during this operation.
 In April 2022, IS-CAP's Congolese branch released a video message, showing the group pledging allegiance to Abu al-Hasan al-Hashimi al-Qurashi who had been appointed as new IS caliph after the death of Abu Ibrahim al-Hashimi al-Qurashi.
 In the video, Musa Baluku declared that IS-CAP was undeterred by the deaths of its leaders and would continue its insurgency.
 By mid-2022, the Congolese branch of IS-CAP was described as being much more active as in previous years.
-The province was reportedly reorganized by the IS central command in May, with the Congolese and Mozambican branches being declared autonomous.
+The province was reportedly reorganized by the IS central command in May, with the Congolese and Mozambican branches being declared autonomous; the latter was subsequently declared the "Mozambique Province".